Biological systems engineers create the systems that supply the world's food and energy needs for a sustainable tomorrow.

 Many students are unaware of Biological Systems Engineering as a discipline, and may wonder what we do.
-Biological Systems Engineering is a discipline based on engineering principles with emphasis on the production and processing of food, fibers, and materials of biological origin.
+Biological Systems Engineering is a discipline based on engineering principles with emphasis on the sustainable use of our natural resources in a variety of fields.

-The Biological Systems Engineering program at UW provides a broad based education, preparing students for the variety of applications that involve biological systems.
-While breadth is a part of the experience here, students have the opportunity to develop specialization in a number of areas.
-These different emphases are listed below, more information about them can be found on their pages and at the Undergraduate Studies page.
+The Biological Systems Engineering program at UW-Madison provides a broad education that prepares students for the variety of professions that involve biological systems.
+In addition to this breadth, students have the opportunity to develop specialization in a number of areas.
+The different areas are listed below, and more information about them can be found on their pages and at the Undergraduate Studies page.

 This sounds great!
 How do I get started?

 If you have any questions, you can get in touch with Betsy Wood, our Student Services Coordinator:

 Madison, WI 53706